 Biscoff Butter is a beautiful thing... now imagine that in a warm, gooey cookie!
 These Biscoff Butter Cookies are packed with buttery Biscoff goodness (even some Biscoff cookies crumbled into the dough) and perfect for hitting that Biscoff craving.

 Looking for a few other cookie recipes?
-Try these Chocolate Espresso Cookies, Peanut Kisses, and Molasses Marshmallow Stuffed Cookies.
+Try these Chocolate Espresso Cookies, Sourdough Discard Peanut Butter Blossoms, and Molasses Marshmallow Stuffed Cookies.

 Ingredients

-You can guess what the hero is with this recipe!
-Below are the ingredients you'll need to make these Biscoff Butter Cookies.
+There are just a few key ingredients you'll need to make these Biscoff Butter Cookies.

 - Biscoff cookie butter: Biscoff cookie butter spread is the star of this recipe!
 I like to use the smooth cookie butter, but this would also work with the crunchy cookie butter.

-- Biscoff cookies: this is optional, but I like to add a few crumbled cookies into the dough.
-It packs some extra flavor and a little crunch into each cookie!
+- Biscoff cookies: Adding a few crumbled cookies into the dough packs some extra flavor and a little crunch into each cookie!

-- Flaky sea salt: this is also optional, but I recommend sprinkling a little flaky sea salt on top of each cookie before baking.
+- Flaky sea salt: This is optional, but I recommend sprinkling a little flaky sea salt on top of each cookie before baking.
 I like to use Maldon Sea Salt.

 See full recipe below for detailed instructions.